tanmay-kapoor/stocks/out/production/ass4/README.md

 The client is given the option to choose between two UI options, namely:

-1. Command line interface: in which they interact with the command line to give inputs and see results produced by the program, Or,
+1. Command line interface: in which they interact with the command line to give inputs and see results produced by the program, or,

 2. Java Swing GUI: in which they can interact with a gui with buttons and input fields to send inputs, and view results from the program on the same frame.